openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Response Mode is defined in accordance with [@!OAuth.Responses] as follows:

 `direct_post`:
 : In this mode, the Authorization Response is sent to the Verifier using an HTTPS POST request to an endpoint controlled by the Verifier.
-The Authorization Response parameters are encoded in the body using the `application/x-www-form-urlencoded` content type.
+The Authorization Response parameters are encoded in the body using either the `application/x-www-form-urlencoded` or the `multipart/form-data` content type.
 The flow can end with an HTTPS POST request from the Wallet to the Verifier, or it can end with a redirect that follows the HTTPS POST request, if the Verifier responds with a redirect URI to the Wallet.

 The following new Authorization Request parameter is defined to be used in conjunction with Response Mode `direct_post`: